Belmont station (Metra)

-Belmont is a railway station on Metra’s BNSF Line located on the outskirts of Downers Grove, Illinois in the small community of Belmont.
+Belmont is a railway station on Metra's BNSF Line located on the outskirts of Downers Grove, Illinois in the small community of Belmont.
 The station is on Belmont Road 22.9 mi from Union Station, the east end of the line.
 As of 2018, Belmont is the 25th busiest of Metra's 236 non-downtown stations, with an average of 1,408 weekday boardings.

-Like Downers Grove Main Street, Belmont has connections to both Pace Buses, and the Village's own Grove Commuter Shuttle.
-Unlike the stations at Main Street and Fairview Avenue however, Belmont has parking vendors.
+Like Downers Grove Main Street station, Belmont has connections to both Pace Buses, and the Village's own Grove Commuter Shuttle.
+Unlike the stations at Main Street and Fairview Avenue, however, Belmont has parking vendors.

 The station underwent major renovations in the late 2000s.
-In order to reduce level crossing accidents, an underpass was installed.
-Belmont Road was re-routed underneath the tracks.
+In order to reduce level crossing accidents, the crossing was grade-separated, and the road was redirected under the railway line.
 Demolition began in late 2008, construction started in 2010, and the new underpass and pedestrian tunnel opened in 2012.
 The $60 million project was funded by Metra, BNSF, DuPage County, and the State of Illinois.

-Many trains during the weekday rush hours skip this station.
-In addition, all weekend trains stop here.
+As of September 8, 2025, Belmont is served by 65 trains (32 inbound, 33 outbound) on weekdays, and by all 40 trains (20 in each direction) on weekends and holidays.